Long-Beach-Nonprofit-Guide/docs/docs/apply-for-an-ein.md

 1. **Save your EIN confirmation letter**: After you have received your EIN, be sure to save the confirmation letter that the IRS sends you.
 This letter contains your EIN and should be kept in a safe place for future reference.
 I suggest uploading a copy of the letter to your organization's Google Drive for easy access.

+## Outcomes

+An Employer Identification Number (EIN) for the organization.
+The organization is now able to open a bank account, apply for tax-exempt status, and file tax returns.

 ## Cost

 - None